anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: In skating over thin ice our safety is in our speed.
+Quote: The only person who never makes mistakes is the person who never does anything.

-By: Ralph Waldo Emerson
+By: Denis Waitley